 NET Power Inc. (NPWR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NET Power Inc. ("Net Power" or the "Company") (NYSE: NPWR ).
+LOS ANGELES, May 20, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to NET Power Inc. ("Net Power" or the "Company") (NYSE: NPWR ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NET POWER INC. (NPWR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 17, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?